akobr/strong-beaver/README.md

 ![Strong beaver image](doc/design/img-strong-beaver.png)

+**The Framework is migrating to .NET standard and going to be split to small and more specific libraries!**

 **The Framework is in early stage (ALFA version).
 A lot of stuff can be changed and unit testing is coming.
 Can be used for testing and as a playground, but for a real deployment please wait for a stable release.**

 > Simplicity is the ultimate sofistication.